webpack-contrib/config-loader/README.md

 `config-loader` supports configuration modules which export an `Object`, `Array`, `Function`, `Promise`, and `Function` which returns a `Promise`.

+The module also validates found configurations against webpack's options schema to ensure that the configuration is correct before webpack attempts to use it.

 ## Requirements

 This module requires a minimum of Node v6.9.0 and Webpack v4.0.0.